Building Bridges of Hope

 Maryland PBS

-Maryland Positive Behavior Support (PBS) is a statewide collaborative dedicated to helping providers, large and small, create supportive, predictable, and inclusive environments where people of all abilities can thrive.
+Maryland Positive Behavior Supports (PBS) is a statewide collaborative dedicated to helping providers, large and small, create supportive, predictable, and inclusive environments where people of all abilities can thrive.

 We provide resources, training, technical assistance, and evaluation opportunities for providers interested in applying the Positive Behavior Support (PBS) framework throughout the organization.
 This approach emphasizes proactive strategies, equity, and systems-level supports to meet the needs of individuals, including those with complex support needs.